 Colombia (South America)

-Supplying 12% of the world’s coffee, Colombia owes its rich soil to its actively volcanic geography.
-Mountain ranges separate central Colombia into three regions (cordilleras) that run from north to south.
-The best coffee comes from the central and west cordilleras.
+Representing 12% of the world’s coffee supply, Colombian coffee owes its reputation and the rich soil on which it grows to the country’s geography of active volcanos.
+Mountain ranges separate central Colombia into three regions, called cordilleras, that run from north to south.
+The best coffee comes from the central and eastern cordilleras.
 The best coffee varieties grown in the central cordillera are “Medellin”, “Armenia” and “Manizales”.
 With its full body, rich flavour and refined, medium acidity, “Medellin” is the best-known variety.
-“Manizales” and “Armenia” generally have a lighter body and are less acidic.
-The eastern cordillera’s best-known two coffees are “Bucaramanga” and “Bogota”, which is grown in the area around the nation’s capital.
-Bogota is considered one of Columbia’s most refined coffees and is less acidic than the “Medellin” variety.
-“Bucaramanga” coffee has a lighter, mellow flavour; like “Sumatra” coffee, it is full bodied, low in acidity and has a rich flavour.
+“Manizales” and “Armenia” generally have a lighter body and lower acidity.
+The eastern cordillera’s best-known two coffees are “Bucaramanga” and “Bogota”.
+“Bogota” is grown in the area around the nation’s capital.
+It is considered one of Colombia’s most refined coffees and is less acidic than the “Medellin” variety.
+“Bucaramanga” coffee has a lighter, refined flavour; like “Sumatra” coffee, it is full-bodied, low in acidity and has a rich flavour.

 Hawaii (South Pacific)